movidius/ncappzoo/apps/street_cam_threaded/README.md

 # Introduction
-The street_cam_threaded application is a object recognition and classification program.
-It uses two the NCS devices along with TinyYolo and GoogLeNet to take a video stream and for each frame in the video it will first get bounding boxes for objects via TinyYolo then it will use GoogLeNet to further classify the objects found.
-It depends on the caffe/TinyYolo and caffe/GoogLeNet ncappzoo examples.
-It is an improvement on the stream_ty_gn application in that it uses a threaded approach to inferences.
+The street_cam_threaded application is an object recognition and classification program.
+It uses two or more Neural Compute devices (Intel Neural Compute Stick) along with TinyYolo and GoogLeNet to process a video stream such that each frame in the video first gets bounding boxes for objects via TinyYolo then GoogLeNet is used to further classify the objects found.
+It requires the caffe/TinyYolo and caffe/GoogLeNet neural networks in the ncappzoo, but will automatically make these as part of the project Makefile.
+It is an improvement on the street_cam application in that it uses a threaded approach so that frames with multiple objects in them can be classified faster.

 The provided Makefile does the following:
 1. Builds both TinyYolo and GoogLeNet from their respective directories within the repo.
 2. Copies the built NCS graph files from TinyYolo and GoogLeNet to the current directory.
-3. Runs the provided stream_ty_gn_threaded.py program that creates a GUI window that shows the camera stream along with boxes around the identified objects.
+3. Runs the provided program that creates a GUI window that shows the camera stream along with boxes around the identified objects.

 # Prerequisites
 This program requires: